Get The Help You Need (504) 586-5200

 Medication errors: how they occur, and how they can affect you

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Medical Malpractice on Tuesday, November 11, 2014.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Medical Malpractice on Tuesday, November 11, 2014.
 It can be tempting to think of medical malpractice in terms of mistakes made in hospital settings during significant medical procedures such as surgeries.
 However, while doctor errors such as perforating an organ with a surgical instrument or a mistake in administering anesthesia are real examples of how you can suffer an injury in a health care environment, another common form of medical malpractice can occur outside of the hospital, and even when you are at home: medication errors.
-Anyone who suffers harm such as a worsened medical condition or overdose arising from a mistake involving…
+Anyone who suffers harm such as a worsened medical condition or overdose arising from a mistake involving prescription…

 Read More